Intersecting Industry Needs Through INCOSE Certification

 - ISD 521

-How to earn INCOSE CSEP Certification through ISD
+How to Earn INCOSE CSEP Certification Through ISD

 The INCOSE Certified Systems Engineering Professional (CSEP) recognizes systems engineering practitioners who have demonstrated knowledge and experience in many aspects of the discipline.
 The qualifications for this level include education, Systems Engineering knowledge, and Systems Engineering experience that serve various job profiles of an experienced, all-round systems engineer.

-To achieve INCOSE CSEP Certification, a student must have five plus years professional experience as a Systems Engineer and earn a B+ or better in the following two courses:
+To achieve INCOSE CSEP Certification, a student must have five plus years of professional experience as a Systems Engineer and earn a B+ or better in the following two courses: